-I,, would like to participate in the (candidate's printed name) Advanced Therapeutic Riding Instructor on-site certification.
-I acknowledge the risks and pot risks of horseback riding.
-However, I feel that the possible benefits to me are greater than the assumed.
-I hereby, intending to be legally bound, for myself, my heirs and assigns, executors of administrators, waive and release forever all claims for damages against PATH Intl., its Board employees and faculty/evaluators for any and all injuries and/or losses I may sustain while print the PATH Intl.
-Advanced Therapeutic Riding Instructor on-site certification. ential for risks or of Trustees, Signature:Date: Many disabilities or injuries have accompanying conditions that pose special physical risks du exercise.
-Horseback riding is exercise, as are other activities involved in this workshop and/o certification, such as handling and working around horses.
-I understand that PATH Intl. and the site recommend that I seek the advice of a physician before participating in activities that involved exercise, riding, handling or being near horses.
-I understand that if I have a disability/disabilities, injury or physical condition that might affer ability to ride, handle or be around horses at the PATH Intl.
-Advanced Therapeutic Riding Instruments on-site certification, I will need to apply for an accommodation as outlined in the accommodation.
-Signature: [Candidate's signature] r ne host olve ct my cructor tion (candidate's signature)

-Candidate: Please submit this form to the host site with your on-site certification paperwork.
-DO NOT send to PATH Intl.
+I, o me are greater than the risks assumed.
+I hereby, ns, executors or administrators, waive and release of Trustees, employees and faculty/evaluators for Signature: (candidate's signature) Date: Many disabilities or injuries have accompanying conditions the Horseback riding is exercise, as are other activities involved handling and working around horses.
+I understand that PATF advice of a physician before participating in activities that in horses. in this workshop and/or certification, such as I Intl. and the host site recommend that I seek the I understand that if I have a disability/disabilities, injury or pride, handle or be around horses at the PATH Intl.
+Advanced certification, I will need to apply for an accommodation as or Therapeutic Riding Instructor on-site Signature:(candidate's signature) Date: (candidate's signature) Candidate: Please submit this form to the host site DO NOT send to P